LaineRengifo/brain-blast-quiz/README.md

 ## 📌 Project Overview

 **Brain Blast Quiz** is a single-page web app that lets users test their knowledge in categories like General Knowledge, Science & Nature, Sports, and Geography.
 Questions are fetched live from the Open Trivia Database API, ensuring a fresh experience every time.
+After each quiz, the played category is swapped out for a new one from a pool of extra categories, keeping the game fresh and surprising.

 ---